 To find attribution reports:

-- Click the tools icon in the upper right.
+- Click the Measurements drop down in the section menu.

 If you manage multiple Google Ads accounts with a manager account (MCC), you can use cross-account conversion tracking.
 Once you've set up cross-account conversion tracking, use the attribution reports in the manager account (MCC).